The Macaroni Club

 Drybutter was again arrested for attempted sodomy on 6 July 1774, and again aquitted.
 His pimp on this occasion was a man who had organised meetings at a public house at which nineteen men had been arrested in April 1774.
 Later narrow escapes also seem to have occurred.
 In 1776, Drybutter was satirized in Sodom and Onan, where he was nicknamed Ganymede.
 A contemporary satirical illustration titled "Ganymede & Jack-Ketch" shows him in fetters standing beside the hangman.
 "Jack Ketch" holds up a noose to put around Drybutter's neck and says "Dammee Sammy you'r a sweet pretty Creature & I long to have you at the end of my String."
 He is tweaking the chin of "Ganymede", who replies "You don't love me Jacky."

-Some years later, on Monday, 30 June 1777, Drybutter tried to pick up a man in St James’s Park, who rejected his advances and reported him to two soldiers on duty there.
+Some time later, on Monday, 30 June 1777, Drybutter tried to pick up a man in St James’s Park, who rejected his advances and reported him to two soldiers on duty there.
 The soldiers escorted Drybutter to Pall Mall, where they declared his offence and released him to the fury of the mob which had gathered.
 He was pelted with mud and severely beaten, but managed to reach his own house.
 Several hundred people then attacked his house, breaking all the windows and smashing up his shop, but were prevented from tearing it down by the arrival of a military party.
 One of Drybutter’s arms was broken in a dangerous manner, and his innards were so seriously bruised that ‘he now lies without Hope of Life’.
-It was reported that he died on Saturday, 5th July.
-Although gay men were occasionally killed by the mob while standing in the pillory, it was highly unusual (and not otherwise documented) for the mob to kill a gay man before he was even formally charged.
-It seems that in this case, the populace, who had been denied the chance to hang Captain Jones in 1772, after a long-simmering resentment decided to take the law into their own hands and exacted their revenge by beating Drybutter to death in 1777.
+It was reported that he died on Saturday, 5 July.
+Although gay men were occasionally killed by the mob while standing in the pillory, it was highly unusual (and not otherwise documented) for the mob to kill a gay man before he was even formally charged with a crime.
+It seems that in this case, the populace, who had been denied the chance to hang Captain Jones in 1772, after a long-simmering resentment decided to take the law into their own hands and exact their revenge by beating Drybutter to death.